sovrin-foundation/connector-app/README.md

 # Things to improve

-- [X] Add one more property to check if app lock is set, then save that property once lock setup is success.
-Get it in `hydrateConfig` saga, then check this value in splashscreen.js.
-It will help in case user has not completed pin setup and kills the app for first time, next time user opens the app, he won't be asked to setup pin
 - [ ] Hydration needs to replace whole store.
 As of now it just changes few values in config store
 - [ ] Need to save whole store in keychain and implement proper hydration
-- [ ] Show loader when user accept/reject invitation or authentication request
+- [ ] Show loader when user accept/reject invitation
 - [ ] Need to consider scenario if user has not allowed permission for push notification or user disable the permission
 - [ ] We need to communicate to user on why we need push notification permission
 - [ ] Wallet implementation on mobile app is a huge stuff which is pending
-- [X] API requests should use a common function to call API and return response
-- [X] Fix all skipped tests
+- [ ] Fix all skipped tests
 - [ ] Handle all API errors while downloading url, downloading data, accepting/rejecting as per new changes.
 As of now we are not doing that
 - [ ] Connections key should be remote DID and not user identifier
 - [ ] Remove passing newConnection while saving new connection